TannerPerrien/meethue.co/_products/philips-hue-white-and-color-9w-e26-starter-kit-2nd-gen.md

   content: All lights and bridges are compatible.
 For example, 1st gen lights will
     work with a 2nd gen bridge.
 Likewise, 2nd gen lights will work with a 1st gen bridge.
-- name: What is E26?
-  content: E26 is an Edison Screw light bulb mount common in North America and continental
-    Europe.
-You can read more about it in the <a href="/guides/philips-hue-light-bulb-types/">Light Bulb Types Guide</a>.
 specs:
 - name: Bulb
   items: